microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

 !!! tip "Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool."

 Ensure your questions are related to your dataset.
 Go through pdf documents in the `resumes` folder to understand more about your data.
-Challenge your custom engine copilot by combining requirements and asking complex questions!
+Challenge your custom engine agent by combining requirements and asking complex questions!
 Some suggestions would be:

 - Can you suggest a candidate who is suitable for spanish speaking role that requires at least 2 years of .NET experience?
 - Who are the other good candidates?